damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 ### `.gitignore` templates

-Following the introduction of License templates in 8.7, 8.8 provides [`.gitignore` templates](https://docs.gitlab.com/ce/api/templates/gitignores.html) as well. [`.gitignore` files](https://git-scm.com/docs/gitignore) tell git not to track certain directories or kinds of files to help keep the repository clean.
-We provide templates for various languages and frameworks to prevent users from committing secrets or large log files to the repository.
+Following the introduction of License templates in 8.7, 8.8 provides [`.gitignore` templates](https://docs.gitlab.com/ce/user/project/repository/web_editor.html#template-dropdowns) as well. [`.gitignore` files](https://git-scm.com/docs/gitignore) tell git not to track certain directories or kinds of files to help keep the repository clean.
+We provide templates for various languages and frameworks to prevent users from committing secrets or large log files to the repository. `.gitignore` templates can also be added [using the API](https://docs.gitlab.com/ce/api/templates/gitignores.html).

 ## June: 8.9